isaka-james/old-portfolio/README.md

 |                                 | Inspired by google translate, I made a backend api for translating using Flask, then intergrating with this angular web application.                           |

 These websites are not mere URLs; they are digital narratives, each carrying a piece of my dedication and innovation.
 Explore, engage, and experience the essence of my craftsmanship.

-> "In the world of web, every URL is a doorway to a unique experience, and I've woven each experience with care."

-— Masterplan

 ### Apps